working-group-two/docs.wgtwo.com/docs/sms-send-how-to.md

 ## Overview

-This example shows how you can send text SMSes.
+This example shows how you can send text and binary SMSes.
 In order to send SMSes your credentials need to have the `sms.send.to_subscriber` and `sms.send.from_subscriber` rights.
 You can configure your credentials in [Console](https://console.wgtwo.com/api-keys-redirect).

 <DemoConfigurer />